EJahren/my_thoughts/README.md

 > medium.com/97-things/use-testing-to-develop-better-software-faster-9dd2616543d3

 The problem: we aren't applying the red part of red, green, refactor.
 There is no bookkeeping which ensures the test guards against some failure.
+This is easily remedied and the solution is called [mutation testing](https://en.wikipedia.org/wiki/Mutation_testing).

 So what are the things we want to achieve by applying TDD?